Sahilshrma31/Nivasa/README.md

 ## 🚀 Deployment
 The project is deployed on Render for easy and reliable hosting.
-It automatically builds and redeploys from the GitHub repo on every push.

 Backend: Node.js server hosted on Render